 Opening Day Balance Sheet – Accounts Receivable

 The opening day accounts receivable balance forms part of the opening balance sheet of the business.
-Accounts receivable are amounts which are owed to the business by its customers, they are sometimes referred to as trade debtors.
+Accounts receivable are amounts which are owed to the business by its customers.
+Additionally they are sometimes referred to as trade debtors.

-When the business allows its customers credit and invoices them for a product or service and receives payment at a later date (30 days 60 days etc), then while they owe the business the money they are classified as accounts receivable.
+Suppose a business allows its customers credit.
+Consequently it invoices them for a product and receives payment at a later date (30 days 60 days etc).
+While the customer owes the business the money they are classified as an accounts receivable.

-The accounts receivable opening balance is recorded in the balance sheet of the business under the heading current assets, that means they are convertible into cash within a year.
+As can be seen the balance sheet of the business records the accounts receivable opening balance under the heading current assets.
+The term current assets indicates that the receivables are convertible into cash within a year.

 Accounts Receivable Opening Balance in the Financial Projection